opendocsg/slw-judgments-backfill/2011_SGHC_217/report.md

  (h) the matters referred to in section 114(1) so far as they are relevant.

-37     In _Lim Choon Lai v Chew Kim Heng_ [2001] 2 SLR(R) 260, the Court of Appeal stated at [29]:
+37     In _Lim Choon Lai v Chew Kim Heng_ <span class="citation">[2001] 2 SLR(R) 260</span>, the Court of Appeal stated at [29]:

 Finally, it is paramount that courts do not focus merely on a direct and indirect contributions dichotomy in arriving at a just and equitable division of matrimonial assets.
 The various factors enumerated by s 112(2) of the Act, which are no less important, must be duly assessed and considered as a whole.
 At the end of the day, no one factor should be determinative as the court’s mandate is to come to a _just and equitable_ division of the matrimonial assets having regard to _all the circumstances of the case_ ...

 38     In this regard, it is trite law that a party’s direct financial contributions to the acquisition of any particular matrimonial asset can no longer be primarily determinative of how it is divided, and the court is free to give as much weight or more to other non-financial factors: _Yow Mee Lan v Chen Kai Buan_ [2000] 2 SLR(R) at [32].
-The importance of giving the _fullest_ effect to non-financial contributions of the spouse concerned has been stressed repeatedly in case law, for example in _Lock Yeng Fun v Chua Hock Chye_ [2007] 3 SLR(R) 520 at [55].
+The importance of giving the _fullest_ effect to non-financial contributions of the spouse concerned has been stressed repeatedly in case law, for example in _Lock Yeng Fun v Chua Hock Chye_ <span class="citation">[2007] 3 SLR(R) 520</span> at [55].

 39     Finally, the court is to adopt a broad brush approach in deciding what would be a just and equitable division in all the circumstances of a case.
-This is an exercise largely based on feel and the court’s sense of justice, and the court is not expected to make an exact calculation of each spouse’s contributions, whether financial or non-financial: _Yeo Chong Lin v Tay Ang Choo Nancy_ [2011] 2 SLR 1157 at [78] and [81].
+This is an exercise largely based on feel and the court’s sense of justice, and the court is not expected to make an exact calculation of each spouse’s contributions, whether financial or non-financial: _Yeo Chong Lin v Tay Ang Choo Nancy_ <span class="citation">[2011] 2 SLR 1157</span> at [78] and [81].

 **_Application of the law to the facts_**